Kevinpgalligan/KevingalWebsite/pages/blog/camino-diary-1.md

 An Argentinian guy from the boat, Matias, caught up with me.
 I joined him for the next part of the trek, walking barefoot along a long beach.
 Matias came north to do the Camino after wrapping up a seasonal job as a waiter in Andalucia.
 Naturally, he knew about the Argentinian director Damián Szifron, although neither of us could remember his name and referred to him as the creator of *Hermanos y detectives* (which I've watched) and *Los simuladores* (which I have not).
 Matias normally earned a living by doing 3D modelling, along with odd jobs like food delivery, but he was re-evaluating his career and wanted to do something involving the outdoors or interacting with people.
 I sensed that he wasn't particularly interested in talking to me.
 We left each other at the end of the beach and I walked on.

 At some point I ran into Aurora and Wesley again.
 I discovered that Aurora was a farm manager.
 Wesley was living his life in 1-year cycles: 6 months of work, then 6 months of travel.
 I think he mostly worked as a chef?
 He left his home in Brazil at a relatively young age.
 His travels brought him to the US, where he spent 2 months in immigration detention.
 Eventually, he made his way to Italy, where I think his mother and siblings had relocated, and he was able to get citizenship due to an Italian connection in the family.
-He was living in a houseshare in Switzerland, where he liked doing outdoorsy hobbies like paragliding.
+He was currently living in a houseshare in Switzerland, where he liked doing outdoorsy hobbies like paragliding.
 For this trip, he drove to France on his motorbike, which he deposited at Aurora's house before setting off for Spain.

 <figure>
 <img src="{{ url_for('static', filename='img/camino/IMG_20231011_140453_1.jpg') }}"